aimms/documentation/webui/workflow-panels.rst

 Configuring Workflows in the Application Settings
 -------------------------------------------------

-To enable the Workflow Panel click on the Application Extensions icon |ApplicationExtension| of the Application Settings and add the configured string parameters to the respective fields as illustrated below:
+To enable the Workflow Panel, click on the Application Extensions icon |ApplicationExtension| of the Application Settings and add the configured string parameters to the respective fields as illustrated below:

 .. image:: images/Workflow_ConfiguringStringParameters.png
     :align: center